rwl/muntjac/widgetsets/README.md

  * DeferredWidgetset, the default widgetset with deferred loading,
  * LiteWidgetset, the default widgetset without the Table, RichTextArea or Tree components,
- * HelloWorldWidgetset, a small widgetset for HelloWorld demo.
+ * HelloWorldWidgetset, a small widgetset for HelloWorld demo
+ * CalcWidgetMapGenerator, a small widgetset for Calc demo.